 The first-time homebuyer tax credit ended in 2010, at least for most taxpayers, but it still applies to those who purchased homes in 2008, 2009, or 2010.
-Taxpayers who took the credit on their federal income tax returns in 2008 are obligated to repay the tax credit over 15 years beginning with their 2010 tax returns.
-That means they'll have to make payments until 2025.
+Taxpayers who took the credit on their federal income tax returns in 2008 are obligated to repay it over 15 years, beginning with their 2010 tax returns.
+They'll have to make payments until 2025.

-The credit was fully refundable—eligible taxpayers were able to obtain an additional federal tax refund of up to $7,500 in 2008 even if they had no other tax liabilities.
+The credit was fully refundable.
+Eligible taxpayers were able to obtain an additional federal tax refund of up to $7,500 in 2008, even if they had no other tax liabilities, so it was a very advantageous credit indeed.
+But those who took the credit in that one year are obligated to repay it.

 The History of the First-Time Homebuyer Credit

-Somewhat simultaneously with this renewal, Congress acted to offer a reduced credit of up to $6,500 to "long-term" residents buying their own home.
-The limit was $3,250 for married couples filing separate returns.
-The effective period of this credit lasted from November 7, 2009 through April 2010.
-This credit doesn't require repayment either.
+Congress acted to offer a reduced credit of up to $6,500 to "long-term" residents who were buying their own homes, more or less simultaneously with renewing the credit for those five months from 2009 through 2010.
+The limit was $3,250 for married couples who filed separate returns.
+The effective period of this credit lasted from Nov.
+7, 2009, through April 2010.
+That credit doesn't require repayment.

 Repaying the First-Time Homebuyer Credit